cabal-club/cable.rs/handshake/README.md

 Support is included for asynchronous streams, though currently only for `async_std` (the provided stream must implement `futures_util::io::{AsyncRead, AsyncWrite}`).
 The underlying handshake itself is always synchronous.

+Support is also included for writing end-of-stream markers, as defined by the specification.
+Receipt of an empty vector when reading from a stream indicates an end-of-stream marker.

 ## Example

 See `handshake/examples` for TCP, Unix socket and async examples.